Pediatric Minimally Invasive Surgery Overview and FAQs

 We would like your child to get out of bed the night after surgery, but some patients are not ready to do this until the next day.
 The earlier he or she gets moving, the quicker he or she will feel better.

-Will he or she be able to go up and down the stairs at home?
+Will my child be able to go up and down the stairs at home?

 Yes, that will help your child get moving sooner.